druiz1992/up206-daniel/README.md

 **Course Description**

 I created this file as a part of the Urban Planning 206A course.
-This course is titled "Introduction to GIS and Spatial Data Science".
+This course is titled *Introduction to GIS and Spatial Data Science*.
 The purpose of this course is to grow familiar with how to utilize different data-science tools in order to better visual and explore different social phenomena.

 **Data Science Project Idea**